 - MMR (Measles, Mumps, Rubella) Two (2) doses of MMR vaccine or two (2) doses of Measles, two (2) doses of Mumps and one (1) dose of Rubella; in addition, serologic proof of immunity for Measles, Mumps and Rubella, or proof of recent boosters. - Varicella Two (2) doses of Varicella vaccine, plus serologic proof of immunity, or proof of recent revaccination. - Tetanus, Diphtheria and Pertussis One (1) dose of adult Tdap vaccine.
 If last Tdap is more than 10 years old, new Td vaccination is required. - Hepatitis B Three (3) doses of Hepatitis B vaccine, plus a QUANTITATIVE Hepatitis B Surface Antibody (titer) preferably drawn 4-8 weeks after 3rd dose.
 If negative or equivocal, complete a second Hepatitis B series followed by a repeat titer.
-If Hepatitis B Surface Antibody is negative after secondary series, additional testing including Hepatitis B Surface Antigen should be performed. - Annual Tuberculosis Screening IGRA (Interferon gamma releasing assay) blood test is required. - Annual Influenza Vaccination each fall.
+If Hepatitis B Surface Antibody is negative after secondary series, additional testing including Hepatitis B Surface Antigen should be performed. - COVID-19 Vaccination Proof of full vaccination (first and second dose of a two-dose vaccine series, or proof of one dose of a single dose vaccine). - Annual Tuberculosis Screening IGRA (Interferon gamma releasing assay) blood test is required. - Annual Influenza Vaccination each fall.

-During the 3rd and 4th year, students must adhere to additional health clearance requirements (drug screening, mask fit testing, etc.) as required by School of Medicine affiliated hospitals and/or away institutions.
+During the 3^{rd} and 4^{th} year, students must adhere to additional health clearance requirements (drug screening, mask fit testing, etc.) as required by School of Medicine affiliated hospitals and/or away institutions.